What are different types of commercial HVAC systems?February 21, 2019

 - Constant Air Volume (CAV) – this type also is a single duct air system, but the main difference is that it provides stable airflow.
 Air temperature supply is changing by depending on notification signal for heat or cooling sent by the thermostat.

-- Variable Refrigerant Flow (VR) – also called Variable Refrigerant Volume (VRV) is a heat-pump system which uses refrigerant as the cooling and heating medium.
+- Variable Refrigerant Flow (VR) – also called Variable Refrigerant Volume (VRV) is a heat-pump system which uses a refrigerant as the cooling and heating medium.
 Especially, if you have a medium size space such as mixed-use building, retail or large office space, or hotels, your best choice should be a VRF/VRV system.
 Multiple evaporators could be powered by one condensing unit to condition the space.
 Via the heat recovery option, evaporators could be connected to the same condensing unit and function in heating and cooling mode at the same time.
 It reduces energy consumption considerably.

 - Chilled beams ( active and passive) – it is a terminal unit contains a heating and cooling coil which is responsible for conditioning space.
 Active chilled beams are provided with ventilation air introduced into a chilled beam to increase the capacity by increasing the induction of the unit.
-On the other hand, passive chilled do not have air introduced into the unit, so it heats and cools based on induction only.
+On the other hand, passive chilled does not have air introduced into the unit, so it heats and cools based on induction only.
 Despite, chilled beam systems save fan energy owing to the reduced airflow, humidity and water temperature should be controlled to prevent condensation.

 - Heat Pump – works by moving energy from one location to another and between heating and cooling modes, refrigeration process reverses.
 Air source heat pumps use air outside as the source of heating mode.
 The installation process of the Heat Pump systems is rapid and less time-consuming.
 Moreover, this type of commercial HVAC systems is reliable, efficient in energy usage and easy to control.
 However, the main disadvantage of Heat Pump systems is that it has higher installation costs.